Date: March 27, 1996

 E. Communications.
 The Directorate will freely and openly communicate and coordinate with each other to assure a team effort in meeting the Service's goals.
 In this regard, Assistant Directors may request information from Regional Directors in order to carry out their assigned responsibilities.
 In addition, informal contacts and information sharing between Headquarters and Regional staffs are encouraged.

-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.